 NOAUTO, which prevents the auto response message, is still an accepted keyword.
 However, to quickly identify and process possible false detections, McAfee has enabled the new process using the FALSE keyword as described above.

-McAfee also offers its customers, partners, and other third-party software manufacturers the opportunity to submit their own Corporate Operating Environment (COE) images or proprietary software for inclusion in this rig.
+McAfee also offers its customers, partners, and other third-party software manufacturers the opportunity to submit their own proprietary software for inclusion in this rig.
 This significantly reduces the chances of a DAT causing false positives on unique customer applications or data.
 The False Positive Test Rig is located on an isolated network, and the data it contains is used only for false-positive identification testing.

 Before every DAT release, the data on the false rig is scanned to identify false positive detections.
 Any identifications are passed to McAfee Labs researchers for analysis.
 The McAfee Labs Research team have final sign off on every release of a DAT.

 - If you submit data for inclusion to the False Positive Test Rig, ensure that you are legally entitled to distribute the software outside of your organization.
 McAfee cannot be held responsible for unauthorized software distribution.

 - Customers, partners, and other users should resolve any existing detection or interoperability issues prior to contacting the McAfee False Prevention (Data Submissions) team using the guidelines in Solution 2.